Follow Us On:

-The Sino-Pakistan boundary agreement finalizing the border between Pakistan and China was signed in March 1963.
+The Pakistan-china boundary agreement finalizing the border between Pakistan and China was signed in March 1963.
 This agreement became quite controversial owing to Indian refusal to acknowledge it because she also asserts sovereignty over some of the areas.
 Besides this controversy, the agreement changed the regional balance by bringing Pakistan and China closer to each other but making the ties between Pakistan and the United States strained at the same time.

 Pakistan had expressed some reservations as Chinese maps showed some areas of Pakistan on their side.
 Ayub Khan asked for clarification, but no reply was received.
 After Pakistan voted for China to be given a seat in the United Nations Security Council, the Chinese withdrew the maps in January 1962 and she also agreed to enter into talks on the issue.
 This Chinese willingness to enter into an agreement was welcomed by Pakistan.
 The talks between the both sides formally began on October 13, 1962 culminating in an agreement that was signed on March 2, 1963 by foreign ministers, Chen Yi and Zulfiqar Ali Bhutto from China and Pakistan respectively.
 It resulted in China’s withdrawing from the disputed territory following suit by Pakistan.
 It demonstrated the aspirations of the people of both countries for the growth of friendly and brotherly relations that was bound to play a helping hand in safeguarding the global peace in the years to come.